chent7/GPD-Pocket2-Arch_installation_config/README.md

 Touchscreen works just as we configured previously.

-Cursor size and UI scale for applications such as steam can be done in system settings.
+Cursor size and UI scale for applications such as chrome can be done in system settings.
 ```
 sudo pacman -S plasma
 ```